 This is my first time selling during the holiday season so I am unsure about how many ornaments and holiday themed items I will have left for this event on December 15th.
 I suggest coming to the Bazaar this weekend! (located at the same place) FYI: It's in the old American Greetings warehouse.

 I also have a few other designs I'm thinking about with our brown clay (which is darker and has speckles) but if you are interested in the design above (with the white clay) come to the Bazaar this weekend before they are out of stock until next year!
-There are a few other variations I created and plan on selling out of as well because we are out of white clay until at least January.
+There are a few other variations I created and plan on selling out of as well.

 I hope you all have a wonderful holiday season and get a chance to go out and support your local artists!

 When it comes to a big piece of pottery I get stuck sometimes planning what types of glazes I want to use.
 Usually, I wing it and pray that the piece comes out okay.
-My techniques are changing though!
+My techniques are changing though.
+(Thankfully!)